-As of 30 October 2024, S&W Fine Foods International Limited assigned its S&W trademarks worldwide to Del Monte Philippines, Inc. for a consideration of US\$45 million.
+On 30 October 2024, S&W Fine Foods International Limited assigned its S&W trademarks worldwide to the Parent Company for a consideration of US\$45 million.
 The consideration may be subject to adjustment in case an independent valuer to be appointed and directed in accordance with the terms of the Trademark Acquisition Agreement determines that the value of the S&W trademarks assigned is larger than the agreed consideration.
 S&W trademarks are marketed in certain countries in Asia (excluding Australia and New Zealand and including the Middle East), Western Europe and Eastern Europe.